opf/openproject/docs/user-guide/projects/faq/README.md

 We will introduce further similar functions in the course of implementing multi-project management, this is planned for the next few years.

+## What is the difference between creating a project from a template and copying the template project?

+Creating a project from a template and copying projects serve slightly different purposes: Project templates provide an easy way to create a new project while copying all the data (as far as supported) of the source project.
+Copying projects provides more flexibility: You can choose which data to copy from the source project.
+Please note that choosing not to copy certain project data may lead to errors (e.g. when work packages are assigned to users who are not copied along with the project).

 ### We have different departments in our company and need projects by departments.
 Can I use sub-projects for the departments?

 Yes, that is in most cases the best solution.